Samuelr2112/Journal-Module-Eight-CS210/README.md

 3. I believe I could improve my code by perhaps using switch statements in place of every if expression.
 Additionally, the code appeared to be longer than needed.

 4. The project, in my opinion, was difficult, just like all the other assignments in this semester.
-To make ends meet, I had to spend a ton of time on Google, YouTube, and reading and rereading Zybooks.
+To make ends meet, I had to spend a ton of time researching.
 I don't think I will ever stop studying in my field; I am still learning.

 5. I believe that this project improved my knowledge of functions and the combination of several functions.
 I am aware that functions are an essential component of programming, so I believe this knowledge will carry over to future projects and classes.